vaishali-parashar/money-laundering/README.md

 Our Web App Link:

 In this web app, you just need to enter the path of your data.
-The model will start prediction and it will upload the outputs to the google drive folder.
+The model will start prediction.

-In the result box, you can see the google drive folder link and output filename.
+In the result box, you can see the output filename.

 ## Author